-- 1 An earned bachelor's degree from a regionally accredited college or university recognized by the U.S. Department of Education (or its foreign equivalent recognized by the country in which the degree is granted). - 2 Minimum undergraduate GPA of 3.00.
-Students may be admitted on probation, at the discretion of the program director, with a cumulative GPA of 2.75 to 2.99.

-- Two electronically completed recommendation letters from college instructors.
+- An earned bachelor's degree from a regionally accredited college or university recognized by the U.S. Department of Education (or its foreign equivalent recognized by the country in which the degree is granted). - 2 Minimum undergraduate GPA of 3.00.
+Students may be admitted on probation, at the discretion of the program director, with a cumulative GPA of 2.75 to 2.99. - 3 Two electronically completed recommendation letters from college instructors.
 If bachelor's degree is more than five years old, a significant sample of former scholarship can be submitted in lieu of one instructor's letter.
-In this case, the other letter may be from a supervisory person from applicant's employment. - 4 Official transcripts from all academic institutions attended. - 5 Submission of an official record of the Graduate Record Examination (GRE) taken within the past five years and received directly from the Educational Testing Service.
-This requirement is waived for applicants possessing a graduate degree or having a cumulative undergraduate GPA of 3.25 or higher. - 6 Ability to effectively communicate in English (both written and oral). - 7 A personality/disposition deemed suitable for the helping and crisis intervention disciplines. - Students whose native language is other than English must demonstrate proof of English language proficiency.
+In this case, the other letter may be from a supervisory person from applicant's employment. - 4 Official transcripts from all academic institutions attended. - Ability to effectively communicate in English (both written and oral).

+- 7 Students whose native language is other than English must demonstrate proof of English language proficiency.
 Applicants must achieve a score of at least 80 on the internet-based TOEFL, 550 on the international paper-based TOEFL, 213 on the computer-based TOEFL, or an overall IELTS score of 6.0 with at least 5.5 on each band score.
-The requirements may also be met by completing level 112 of the intensive program at an ELS language center. - Individuals may be asked to supplement their application.
-Supplemental materials may include, but are not limited to, interviews, writing samples, and course work. - 10 The deadline to submit completed applications for fall and spring admissions will be exactly two weeks prior to the beginning of the semester.
+The requirements may also be met by completing level 112 of the intensive program at an ELS language center. - 8 Individuals may be asked to supplement their application.
+Supplemental materials may include, but are not limited to, interviews, writing samples, and course work. - 9 The deadline to submit completed applications for fall and spring admissions will be exactly two weeks prior to the beginning of the semester.
 Be advised that because the ABS admissions committee has to convene, realistically, application should be submitted well before the deadline.